 Technique: Start with feet shoulder width apart.
 Unlock the knees while shifting your bottom backwards and hinging forward at the hips.
 Lower your bottom down as if you are about to take a seat.
 You may place your hands in front of you for counterbalance.

-For more information about isometric exercises, don’t hesitate to see one of our friendly physiotherapists at Pivotal Motion.
+For more information about isometric exercises, don’t hesitate to see your friendly local physiotherapist at Pivotal Motion.
 Located in Newmarket, Brisbane.
-Call us today on 07 3352 5116 or book online.
+Call us today on 07 3352 5116 or book to visit our exercise physiologist online.